 College Roles and Responsibilities

 Each school will nominate at least two members of staff who will act as ‘Key College Contacts’ for academic representation within that department.
 This will include the School Manager and a relevant academic lead (normally the Director of Student Experience, Director of Undergraduate Education, Director of PGT Education or Director of PGR Education ).
-The Head of Department and Head of School will have overall responsibility for ensuring effective academic representation within their department(s), as per this agreement.
+The Head of Department and Executive Dean will have overall responsibility for ensuring effective academic representation within their department(s), as per this agreement.

 Key contacts are responsible for supporting and developing academic representation within their department and for fostering an environment whereby Reps are valued, supported and encouraged to submit feedback.

-Key College Contacts are responsible for ensuring that every student on every programme within their department is aware of and has access to a named Course Rep.
+Key College Contacts are responsible for ensuring that every student on every programme within their department is aware of and has access to a named Course Rep and Senior Course Reps.

 The School Manager will maintain effective communication with RHSU ensuring key messages are cascaded within Departments and within RHSU as appropriate.

-The School Manager will ensure there is a record of Course Reps within the department and will liaise with RHSU if they become aware of any changes or inaccuracies.
+The School Manager will ensure there is a record of Course Reps and Senior Course Reps within the department and will liaise with RHSU if they become aware of any changes or inaccuracies.

-Key College Contacts will proactively communicate with their Course and Department Reps about relevant information from the department – such as any issues, developments, meeting dates etc.
+Key College Contacts will proactively communicate with their Course and Senior Course Reps about relevant information from the department – such as any issues, developments, meeting dates etc.

-Department colleagues will encourage students to participate in Rep elections and provide time / space to do so where possible.
+Department colleagues will encourage students to participate in Rep recruitment and provide time / space to do so where possible.

-Department colleagues will actively facilitate opportunities and the means for Course and Department Reps to communicate with the students that they represent.
+Department colleagues will actively facilitate opportunities and the means for Course and Senior Course Reps to communicate with the students that they represent.

-Department colleagues will help raise the profile of the academic representation system overall and Course and Department Reps within their department.
+Department colleagues will help raise the profile of the academic representation system overall and Course and Senior Course Reps within their department.

-Department colleagues will use the Students’ Union system to log examples of positive changes that have resulted from students’ feedback and/or the work of Academic Reps.
+Department colleagues will encourage the use of the Students’ Union system to log examples of positive changes that have resulted from students’ feedback and/or the work of Academic Reps.

 Key College Contacts will ensure that SSC meetings are organised in a timely manner and that the meetings are conducted effectively with minutes circulated and outcomes communicated.